tonysusf/projectz/README.md

 ## Contributing

-In order to build and run our app:
+In order to contribute to our app:

-1. [Clone the code](https://github.com/makefire/projectz) and run in own Ruby on Rails environment.
+1. Fork repository
-2. Profit
+2. Make changes
+3. Submit Pull Request on Github

+Please use Github's issue tracker to submit any problems or feature requests.

+The app can be viewed at https://tranquil-ocean-4871.herokuapp.com/

 Our code is licensed under the [MIT License](LICENSE.md).
 Pull requests will be accepted to this repo, pending review and approval.